MarkJamesHoward/mimic-css/README.md

 }
 ```

-We can also apply selectors like **hover** also inline with the class attribute
+You can also apply selectors like **hover** also inline with the class attribute

 ```html
 <div class="background-color:blue:hover">Some Text</div>
 ```

-Which will create a class for us like this
+Which will create a class for you like this

 ```css
 .background-color\:blue\:hover:hover {